All Episodes

 What's different here in Obamacare is the individual mandate is the keystone of this bill.

-It's the funding mechanism, it is the uh transformational aspect.
+It is the transformational aspect.

-It is that mandate, individual mandate is what will forever change the relationship of citizen to government, and vice versa, as Justice Kennedy pointed out.
+It is that mandate, individual mandate, is what will forever change the relationship of citizen to government and vice versa, as Justice Kennedy pointed out.

 Okay.

-The statute is so long, 2700 pages, so complicated, and it's all intertwined, one section to the next.
+The statute is so long, 2,700 pages, so complicated, and it's all intertwined, one section to the next.

 If you don't require, if you cannot require people to buy insurance, everything else in this falls by the wayside.